Banana bread for President!

 - They are perfect companions on the go!

-You can get them in any supermarket, you don’t have to wash them and you usually have clean hands afterwards.
+You can get them in any supermarket, you don’t have to wash them and you usually have clean hands afterward.
 In addition, they saturate for a long time due to their high content of fiber (pectins) and resistant starch.
 These swell in the intestine and thus slow digestion.
 This in turn ensures a longer feeling of satiety.

 - Bananas can help with diarrhea!